abhisheksingh03/react-todo-list-basic-redux/README.md

+To run the project follow below steps:

+1. Create a folder and download or clone the repository.
+2. In command line window:-->
+   i. npm install
+   ii. npm start

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https:// github.com/facebook/create-react-app).

 ## Available Scripts